jcsec-security/CosmWasm-audit-roadmap/README.md

 Getting familiar with [IBC in CosmWasm](https://github.com/CosmWasm/cosmwasm/blob/main/IBC.md) is a good addition as it will become more and more common in CW contracts.
 Although not mandatory at this point as it is not a basic feature, you will have to go through this sooner or later.

-There is an additional framework for building CosmWasm smart contracts, [the Sylvia Framework](https://medium.com/cosmwasm/the-sylvia-framework-release-b4ffbb74fe3d) but to be honest, I have never been asked to audit one of these so... not sure if this has actual community attention at the moment.
+There is an additional framework for building CosmWasm smart contracts, [the Sylvia Framework](https://medium.com/cosmwasm/the-sylvia-framework-release-b4ffbb74fe3d).
+I have only been asked to audit one of these a handful of times, but I would say it is getting community attention.

 ### CosmWasm security